Australian Scientists Discover Over 600 New Species In 2022 - UrduPoint

 Australian Scientists Discover Over 600 New Species In 2022

-CANBERRA, (UrduPoint / Pakistan Point News - 20th Mar, 2023 ) --:More than 600 new Australian species were discovered last year, government data has revealed.
+CANBERRA, March 20 (UrduPoint / Pakistan Point News - 22nd Mar, 2023 ) --::More than 600 new Australian species were discovered last year, government data has revealed.

 They include Lamarckdromia beagle, a crab endemic to waters off the coast of Western Australia (WA) that covers itself in sponges scavenged from the seafloor to camouflage from predators.